86 result(s)

 Interactive video retrieval in the age of effective joint embedding deep models: lessons from the 11th VBS

 This paper presents findings of the eleventh Video Browser Showdown competition, where sixteen teams competed in known-item and ad-hoc search tasks.
 Many of the teams utilized state-of-the-art video retrieval approaches that demonstrated high effectiveness in challenging search scenarios.
 In this paper, a broad survey of all utilized approaches is presented in connection with an analysis of the performance of participating teams.
 Specifically, both high-level performance indicators are presented with overall statistics as well as in-depth analysis of the performance of selected tools implementing result set logging.
 The analysis reveals evidence that the CLIP model represents a versatile tool for cross-modal video retrieval when combined with interactive search capabilities.
 Furthermore, the analysis investigates the effect of different users and text query properties on the performance in search tasks.
-Last but not least, lessons learned from search task preparation are presented, and a new direction for ad-hoc search based tasks at Video Browser Showdown is introduced.Source: Multimedia systems (2023). doi:10.1007/s00530-023-01143-5
+Last but not least, lessons learned from search task preparation are presented, and a new direction for ad-hoc search based tasks at Video Browser Showdown is introduced.Source: MULTIMEDIA SYSTEMS

 DOI: 10.1007/s00530-023-01143-5